piotrmurach/tty-which/README.md

 ## Usage

-**TTY::Which** has `which` method that searches the path for executable file.
+**TTY::Which** has `which` method that searches set of directories for an executable file based on the `PATH` environment variable.

-When the path to executable exists, an absolute path is returned, otherwise `nil`.
+When the path to an executable program exists, an absolute path is returned, otherwise `nil`.

-For example, to find location for a single executable do:
+For example, to find location for an executable program do:

 ```ruby
 TTY::Which.which('less')  # => '/usr/bin/less'